What to Know About Tuition & Fees

 In the 2016 - 2017 academic year, full time students at Bethel College Indiana were charged $27,390, before adjustments for financial need.
 Of this amount, the cost of tuition totaled $27,040. $350 was fees.

 Unlike public colleges, Bethel College Indiana does not provide a tuition discount to students who live in state.

-Tuition and fees cover the cost of attendance for one academic year, but don't cover room and board, which will be an extra charge you will incur if you live on campus.
+Fees and tuition charges quoted here do not include room and board, which will drive up your costs.
 Then again, many students end up having to pay less than full tuition after receiving financial aid and other rate reductions.